Inspo. United

 The technique, originally used by Native American people when working with leather, crossed the ocean to Spain, where it

-was localised again as a new technique.
+was localized again as a new technique.
 We are considering manufacturing products that can carry on such a long history of technology.

 You are both familiar with Japanese products, do you see any similarities with Japanese craftsmanship?